fullon-labs/flon-core/docs/02_client/02_how-to-guides/how-to-import-a-key.md

 ## Overview

-This how-to guide provides instructions on how to import a private key into the `fuwal` default wallet.
+This how-to guide provides instructions on how to import a private key into the `fowal` default wallet.
 You can use the private key to authorize transactions in an FullOn blockchain.

 ## Before you Begin